-Services that are covered for you What you must pay when you get these services Fitness program In-Network 0% of the cost when using your fitness program. program travels with you, with on-demand digital fitness classes, live virtual classes and more than 16,000 fitness center locations Out-of-Network Virtual classes and more than 16,000 fitness center locations nationwide.
+Services that are covered for you What you must pay when you get these services Fitness program with One Pass [TM] Your fitness program includes access to fitness centers, in-person and online fitness events and fitness classes for all levels.
+Your fitness program travels with you, with on-demand digital fitness classes, more than 15,000 virtual classes and more than 26,000 fitness center locations nationwide.
 Visit networkhealth.com/medicare/extra-benefits for more information.
-When going to a non-contracted health club facility, fitness center membership charges will apply.
+In-Network \$0 when using your fitness program.
+Out-of-Network When going to a non-contracted health club facility, fitness center membership charges will apply.
 We do not reimburse for these fees.
 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist or other qualified provider.
 Cost sharing for Medicare- covered services applies toward the annual out-of-pocket maximum.
-In-Network \$35 copayment for each Medicare-covered hearing exam.
-Out-of-Network \$75 copayment for each Medicare-covered hearing exam.
+In- and Out-of-Network \$0 copayment for each Medicare- covered hearing exam.